4 reasons why goal-setting is a must for distributed teams

 Now that you know how important discoverable goals are for distributed teams, here are some tips for implementing them.

 Try these goal-setting strategies:

-You can streamline your goal-setting by using a work hub to make goals accessible company-wide and connecting them to your team’s everyday tasks and tools.
+You can streamline your goal-setting by using a Work Hub like Qatalog to make goals accessible company-wide and connecting them to your team’s everyday tasks and tools.
 Transferring your existing goals into Qatalog is simple.
 You can add multiple goals using the Bulk Create feature, which uses an OKR framework, then assign them to different people or entire teams.